|

 beam.
 The technique proved capable

-of detecting displacements of
+of detecting displacements of the beam,

-the beam, created by a
+created by a transducer-generated

-of less than a micrometer.
+airborne ultrasound wave, of less than a

-Deflections were recorded that
+micrometer.
+Deflections were

-measured less than a microradian.
+recorded that measured less than a

-The presented work estimates
+microradian.
+The presented work

-the sensitivity of GCLAD to an
+estimates the sensitivity of GCLAD to an

 ultrasonic surface displacement.